OpenEuphoria/euphoria-mvc/docs/APP.md

 `include mvc/app.e`
 `public function response_code( integer code, sequence status = "", sequence message = "" )`

-Return a response code with optional status (the description) and message (displayed on the page).
+Sets the appropriate HTTP header for the response code and returns the response page content to send to the browser.

 **Parameters**